Dr. BrodnerNovember 13, 2018

 One of the treatments for OSA is the use of a Continuous Positive Airway Pressure, or CPAP, machine.
 The CPAP machine, which is the most common treatment for sleep apnea, pumps air into a mask that fits over the mouth, nose or both to keep the airways open during sleep.

-David C. Brodner, M.D., a Board-Certified Sleep Medicine specialist in Boynton Beach, Florida stated, “How you feel and perform during the day is related, not only to how much sleep you get but also the quality of your sleep.
+David C. Brodner, M.D., a Board-Certified Sleep Medicine specialist in Boynton Beach, Florida, who offers sleep apnea treatment in Palm Beach, stated, “How you feel and perform during the day is related, not only to how much sleep you get but also the quality of your sleep.
 Sleep apnea sufferers who are not using their CPAP enough, or not at all, are getting poor quality sleep that will negatively affect their health, mood, memory, and daily function.
 This can result in increased traffic accident risk.”